dplecko/llm-epidemia/workspace/README.md

                 biology".
                 Given that P(A, B) = 0.015 and P(B) = 0.03, using the Bayes rule one can compute P(A | B) = 0.015 / 0.03
                 =
-                0.5, and such a computation would called probabilistic reasoning.
+                0.5, and such a computation would fall under probabilistic reasoning.
-                Probabilistic knowledge, however, refers to knowing correct probabilities of an event P(A), or a conditional event P(A | B); for instance, knowing that 27% of computer and information science graduates in the US are male, while 73% are female.
+                Probabilistic knowledge, however, refers to knowing correct probabilities of an event P(A), or a conditional event P(A | B); for instance, knowing that 27% of computer and information science graduates in the US are female, while 73% are male.
 Our benchmark tests LLMs in this latter ability.
 </details>